leoemaxie/alx-low_level_programming/README.md

 * More Functions, More Nested Loop: More advanced task aimed at having indepth knowledge of topics treated in earlier directories.
 This is housed in the [0x04-more_functions_nested_loops](/0x04-more_functions_nested_loops) directory.

-* Pointers, arrays and strings: An introduction into C pointers.
+* Pointers, Arrays and Strings: An introduction into C pointers.
 This is housed in the [0x05-pointers_arrays_strings](/0x05-pointers_arrays_strings) directory.

-* More pointers, arrays and strings: Contains advanced C pointers tasks.
+* More Pointers, Arrays and Strings: Contains advanced C pointers tasks.
 This is housed in the [0x06-pointers_arrays_strings](/0x06-pointers_arrays_strings) directory.

+* Even More Pointers, Arrays and Strings: Contains more advanced C pointers tasks.
+This is housed in the [0x07-pointers_arrays_strings](/0x07-pointers_arrays_strings) directory.